 With your valid ID, you can rent a bike for approximately AED 80 ($21,78) and enjoy the ride for the entire day.
 The majority of bike rental stations are located at Marina Mall, Marina Walk, and Spinneys Supermarket.

 Top 10 Free Places and Attractions in Dubai

 Dubai offers plenty of places that are free of charge.
-While you can spend a lot of money on luxurious experiences, you can also treat yourself and your family with plenty of fun activities that don’t cost a thing.
+While you can spend a lot of money on luxurious experiences, like the ones offered by Armonia massage center, you can also treat yourself and your family with plenty of fun activities that don’t cost a thing.
 Here are our favorite ones without spending a penny:

 #1 Burj Park

 Parks in Dubai are free of charge which means you can not only go for a run there but you can also have a nice picnic with your family or friends.
 Burj Park seems to be the best pick amongst all.
 It is extremely calm and beautiful, not too crowded during the week.
 It has epic viewpoints of the Burj Khalifa & the Dubai Fountain.
 Pack some lunch and a few drinks and enjoy the idyllic scenery of Burj Park for free.